D3lt4lph4/papers/docs/imagedetection/deformableconvolutionalnetworks.md

 First the pooled feature map is generated from the RoI.
 Then this feature map goes through a fully connected layer to give the offsets.
 And again for a position on the output map, the value is calculated using the offsets.

-If the offset is in between cells in the grid, the values for the convolution interpolated, with the specificity of the bins.
+If the offset is in between cells in the grid, the values for the pooling are interpolated.

 ### Deformable ps roi pooling

 ![Deformable ps roi pooling](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/imagedetection/deformableconvnet/deformable_ps_roi_pooling.png "Deformable ps roi pooling")

 The main difference here with a simple deformable roi pooling is the presence of an offset for each class.
-Look for the [R-FCN](https://arxiv.org/abs/1605.06409) paper for more detail on the idea of the layer.
+Look for the [R-FCN](https://arxiv.org/abs/1605.06409) paper for more details.